sanskrit/raw_etexts_english/blogs/manasataramgini/2010-01-22_the-culmination-of-the-tantrika-education-of-an-atharvana.md

 +++
-title = "The culmination of the tAntrika education of anxa0AtharvaNa"
+title = "The culmination of the tAntrika education of an AtharvaNa"

 +++
 After having changed his yaj\~nopavIta, the dvija who has studied the